 At the Pantanal Region of the Amazon

-The book tells about Grann’s fascination with “Z”, a mythical city mentioned by famed explorer Percy Harrison Fawcett.
+The book talks about Grann’s fascination with “Z”, a mythical city mentioned by famed explorer Percy Harrison Fawcett.
 Mr. Fawcett disappeared in the Amazon region and left no clue as to where he was going.
 The opposite is true, at the time exploring was a competitive field and he actually left false information thinking that someone else might beat him to find the lost city.

 Percy Harrison Fawcett